Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 Heatmap(mat, name = "mat", row_split = split)
 ```

-### Titles for splitting
+### Titles for splitting {#titles-for-splitting}

 When `row_split`/`column_split` is set as a single number, there is only one categorical variable,
 while when `row_km`/`column_km` is set and/or `row_split`/`column_split` is set as categorical
 variables, there will be multiple categorical variables.
 By default, the titlea are in a form of
-`level1,level2,...` which corresponds to every combination of levels in all categorical variables.
+`"level1,level2,..."` which corresponds to every combination of levels in all categorical variables.
 The titles for splitting can be controlled by "a title template".

 **ComplexHeatmap** supports three types of templates.
 The first one is by `sprintf()` where the `%s`